pontusva/llmd/README.md

-llmd — LLM Intent Compiler & Execution Runtime
+llmd — Intent Compilation & Execution Runtime (LLM-Driven)

 llmd is a secure, deterministic runtime for using Large Language Models (LLMs) as intent compilers, not free-form chatbots.

-It translates natural language into strict, validated intents, executes them through guarded tools, and optionally returns conversational responses — all while enforcing grammar, scope, and security constraints.
+It translates natural language into strict, validated intents, executes them through guarded tools, and optionally returns conversational responses (Natural-language responses are generated after execution and have no authority over execution) — all while enforcing grammar, scope, and security constraints.

 This architecture is designed for production systems, not demos.